 As the City "historian", the South Portland City Clerk's office is responsible for the care, organization, and maintenance of City documents and records, including vital records, annual reports, city ordinances, and all City Council meeting minutes and agendas dating back to when the City was incorporated in 1898.
-Additionally, with the help of the South Portland Public Library and South Portland Historical Society, the City houses historical records dating back to the early 1800's for Cape Elizabeth (of which South Portland was once part of).
+Additionally, with the help of the South Portland Public Library and South Portland Historical Society, the City houses historical records dating back to the 1700's for Cape Elizabeth (of which South Portland was once part of).

 Requesting a Public Record